 - The definition of prohibited conduct under college policy and state law

 - The definition of consent

 - A description of safe and positive options for bystander intervention

 - Information on how to recognize warning signs of abusive behavior

 - Options and resources for reporting sexual violence or discrimination/harassment

-Additionally, employees who play a key role in implementing the Sexual Misconduct Policy and who are likely to receive reports of sexual violence or discrimination/harassment receive in-depth annual training how to best provide support and an effective institutional response.
+Additionally, employees who play a key role in implementing the Sexual Misconduct Policy that covers Title IX and who are likely to receive reports of sexual violence or discrimination/harassment receive in-depth annual training how to best provide support and an effective institutional response.

 The office also raises awareness by organizing or supporting campus events.

-Oberlin students play a large part in Oberlin's prevention education program.
-PRSM (Preventing and Responding to Sexual Misconduct) is staffed by students and conducts the workshops that are offered to students.
-Other student organizations, such as the SIC, ELC, and MRC, also offer programming about sexual violence, gender, privilege and oppression, community accountability, and more on campus.
+Oberlin students play a large part in the college’s prevention education program.
+PRSM —Preventing and Responding to Sexual Misconduct—is staffed by students and conducts the workshops that are offered to students.
+Other such student organizations as the SIC, ELC, and MRC, also offer programming on campus about sexual violence, gender, privilege and oppression, community accountability, and more.